-I recently decided to undertake a unique challenge in leadership, a challege which most people will deem silly and pointless: to lead my own raiding guild in the game World of Warcraft.
+I recently decided to undertake a unique challenge in leadership, a challenge which most people will consider silly and pointless: to lead a raiding guild in the game World of Warcraft.
 Before I get into the meat of this post, I recognize that WoW is just a game, and as such, most people dismiss the fact that it has any real world value whatsoever.
 This I will agree with as it is just a game, however, I do feel that real world value can be taken from it.

 So does this have any real world value?
 Do you actually need real world leadership skills to accomplish success in the game World of Warcraft?
 My answer is yes, and the point of this post is to explain why.